zelenushechka/kyverno-keptn-workshop/docs/05-pre-deployment-checks/chainsaw-test.md

 ### Summary

-In this exercise, you have learned how to use chainsaw to validate that pre-deployment tasks defined in your KeptnAppContext are correctly executed when the demo app is updated.
+In this exercise, you have learned how to use Chainsaw to validate that pre-deployment tasks defined in your KeptnAppContext are correctly executed when the demo app is updated.